 Does South Carolina Have Common Law Marriage?

 You may or may not be surprised to know that YES, South Carolina does still recognize “common law” marriage.
 There is no difference between a “common law” marriage and a traditional marriage ceremony with a marriage license.
 South Carolina Code Section 20-1-360 allows for “marriage contracted without the issuance of a license.”
 Where the difference lies is how the parties become married.
-A long history of case law in South Carolina has condensed the requirements of common law marriage into a 2-prong test: (1) that the two persons are eligible to be married and that (2) they both have the present intent to be married to each other.
+A long history of case law in South Carolina has condensed the requirements of common law marriage into a two-prong test: (1) that the two persons are eligible to be married and that (2) they both have the present intent to be married to each other.

 The first prong, that the parties be “eligible” to be married, is the easier of the two to distinguish.
 To be eligible, there must not be any impediments to marriage.
 This includes being over 16 years old, being legally able to married (i.e. not still married to another person), and not a prohibited marriage (i.e. between family members).